Endorsement for Culturally Sensitive, Relationship-Focused Practice Promoting Infant Mental Health®

 Endorsement® is Good for Babies

 AzAIMH Endorsement® (IMH-E®) supports and recognizes the development and proficiency of infant mental health professionals across Arizona.
 Endorsement® is based on a set of competencies designed to support and enhance culturally-sensitive, relationship focused practice within the framework of infant mental health.
 The IMH-E® ensures professionals, who work with or on behalf of our youngest citizens (0-36 months), have attained a certain level of expertise and skill.
 An IMH-E® applicant demonstrates acquisition of the competencies through education, employment, specialized training/professional development, and reflective supervision experiences.
 Endorsement® is relevant for professionals across disciplines including early care and education, prevention and early intervention, home visitation, medicine, child welfare, mental health, policy, academia, and others.
 Growing evidence indicates that endorsed professionals are better prepared to support the foundational early development of babies and young children, in the context of their caregiving relationships.
-Learn more about AzAIMH’s perceptions on the Infant, Toddler Mental Health Endorsement (ASU Center for Child Well-Being, May 2016).
+Learn more about the value of Endorsement from Endorsement is Good for Babies.

 There is something for everyone!
 Which category is right for you?